 What are the side effects of taking NAD?

 If the infusion is going too fast for your body to tolerate, you can experience nasal congestion, stomach cramping, tingling in your arms, and heaviness in your chest.
 Symptoms can be instantly stopped by slowing the rate of infusion.
-Otherwise you will have an increased metabolism so you might sweat a little bit afterwards.
-Other than that, there aren’t really any other side effects.
+Otherwise, you will have an increased metabolism, so you might sweat a little bit afterwards.
+Other than that, there aren’t any other side effects.

 Should I visit Liquivida Lounge to try it?

 You should only go if you want a pleasant experience and to be treated well by a professional and courteous staff.
-Otherwise you can try other places.
+Otherwise, you can try other places.
 Liquivida Lounge has a well-trained staff of medical professionals who will make you feel comfortable and help you with whatever you are looking for.
+If you’re exploring other wellness options, check out our nutrient IV therapy and chelation therapy services to support your body’s cellular health and energy systems.
 They also have nutrient IV therapy for various needs, as well as, things like chelation therapy, B12 injections, PRP Facials, and more!
 Maybe if NAD therapy isn’t what you’re looking for, chances are you’ll find something more suited to your needs.
 But you should give them a call and find out.
 You could start feeling better today.